Perturbed Fourier uniqueness and interpolation results in higher dimensions: Perturbed interpolation formulas for radial functions

 which implies $|f(y)| \ge \frac{|f(x)|}{2}$.
 Moreover, for any $y \in B_x$, we have $|y| \geq |x|- r_x \geq |x|-1/2 \geq |x|/2$.
 These inequalities imply that

 Since $|B_x| = \alpha_d r_x^d = \beta_{d,s,f} |f(x)|^d$ for some constants $\alpha_d$, $\beta_{d,s,f}$ with the indicated dependencies, we obtain that $|f(x)| \lesssim_{d,s,f} |x|^{-\frac{s}{d+1}}$.
-This proves the result for $f$ and, by symmetry, one obtains the same estimate for $\widehat{f}.$ The second assertion then follows from the first via an argument using Taylor's theorem with remainder (see \cite[Lemma 6.1]{Stoller-fip-spheres} for a sketch). \end{proof} We now turn to the definition of the operator that is the perturbation of the identity, expressed via the interpolation formula \eqref{eq:interpolation-formula-radial}.
+This proves the result for $f$ and, by symmetry, one obtains the same estimate for $\widehat{f}.$ The second assertion then follows from the first via an argument using Taylor's theorem with remainder (see \cite[Lemma 6.1]{Stoller-fip-spheres} for a sketch). \end{proof} We now turn to the definition of the operator that is the perturbation of the identity, expressed via the interpolation formula \eqref{eq:interpolation-formula-radial-in-thmA} of part (i) in Theorem A.

 Consider two sequences of real numbers $\varepsilon_n, \hat{\varepsilon}_n$, indexed by $n \in \N_0$.
 We will eventually assume that these are sufficiently small.
 For now, we only assume that $|\varepsilon_n|,|\hat{\varepsilon}_n| \leq 1$ for all $n \geq 1$.
-We want to define a bounded linear operator $T: V_{\text{rad}}^s \rightarrow V_{\text{rad}}^s$ by\footnote{We suppress dependence on $d$, $\varepsilon_n$ and $\hat{\varepsilon}_n$ from the notation $T$ for this operator.}
+We want to define a bounded linear operator $T: V_{\text{rad}}^s \rightarrow V_{\text{rad}}^s$ by\footnote{We suppress dependence on $d$, $\varepsilon_n$ and $\hat{\varepsilon}_n$ from the notation for this operator.}

 and prove that it is close to the identity.
 Here, the Schwartz functions $a_{d/2,n},\tilde{a}_{d/2,n}$ are those in \eqref{eq:definition-an} and are viewed as elements of $\mathcal{S}_{\text{rad}}(\R^d) \subset V_{\text{rad}}^s$.
 It is not clear whether and how formula \eqref{eq:definition-T-radial} defines a bounded linear operator on some $V_{\text{rad}}^s$, but it is clear that the formula \eqref{eq:definition-T-radial} defines at least a continuous linear map $T : \mathcal{S}_{\text{rad}}(\R^d) \rightarrow \mathcal{S}_{\text{rad}}(\R^d)$, because any Schwartz seminorm of the functions $a_{d/2,n}$, $\tilde{a}_{d/2,n}$ grows at most polynomially with $n$.
 We will show that $T$ \emph{extends} continuously to a bounded operator on $V_{\text{rad}}^s$, by showing that $f \mapsto Tf -f$ is continuous as a linear map from $\mathcal{S}_{\text{rad}}(\R^d)$ to $V^s$, with respect to the $V^s$-norm on target and $V^1$-norm (hence $V^s$-norm) on the source provided $\varepsilon_n, \hat{\varepsilon}_n$ are assumed sufficiently small.